dotnet/csharplang/proposals/roles.md

 - If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.

 The preceding rules mean that extension members available in inner namespace declarations take precedence over extension members available in outer namespace declarations, and that extension members declared directly in a namespace take precedence over extension members imported into that same namespace with a using namespace directive.
+The difference between invocation and non-invocation handling is that for invocation scenarios, we can look past a result and continue looking at enclosing namespaces.

 ### Method group conversions